March 10th, 2012 | Add a Comment

 Written by Carl Andersen

 Carl Andersen currently works for NetIQ and Novell (divisions of Attachmate) as a Software Engineering Consultant and User Experience Architect.
-Carl has led teams at NetIQ, Novell, and WordPerfect and been the principal designer of the GUI for the new NetIQ Cloud Security Service, which GUI has received analyst acclaim.
+Carl has led teams at NetIQ, Novell, and WordPerfect and been the principal designer of multiple GUIs which have received analyst acclaim.
 He also consults on multiple other products within Novell and NetIQ.

 The Prime Directive